chukwunnonso/Technical-writing/introduction-to-github/github.md

 ![Image](git-push-pr-cr.png) <br>

 Go back to [GitHub](https://github.com/).
-If you followed the steps,  you should find a green  button that says *compare and pull request* click it, give a descrription of the change you made then create pull request.
+If you followed the steps,  a green button should pop up with the message *compare and pull request* click it, give a descrription of the change you made then create pull request.

 ![Image](compare-and-pr.png)